-I’m unfamiliar with amber teething necklaces, so I checked with Tieraona Low Dog, M.D., an internationally recognized expert in the fields of integrative medicine, dietary supplements and women’s health, and an authority on botanical medicine.
+I’m unfamiliar with an amber teething necklace, so I checked with Tieraona Low Dog, M.D., an internationally recognized expert in the fields of integrative medicine, dietary supplements and women’s health, and an authority on botanical medicine.
 She told me that the use of these amber necklaces is not supported by modern science.
 She also noted she is not a huge fan of putting teething necklaces on infants due to the potential risk of choking any jewelry poses, including hazards from swallowing a bead if the necklace is broken.

 She adds that when her own children were teething, she made a remedy from frozen chamomile tea.
 Preparation is simple: steep 2 teabags in 1 cup of hot water for 10 minutes.
 Take out the teabags, add 1/4 cup apple or grape juice and freeze the liquid in ice cube trays.
 Then put a couple of the ice cubes in a handkerchief, tie a big knot around them, and let the babies gnaw or suck on them.